Notes on integer division. Notes on integer division.

 +51 ÷ +6 = [ +8, +3 ]or +51 ÷ +6 = [ +9, −3 ]

-One way to resolve this is to choose, in the halfway case, one of the sixteen options in the table above.
-Another way is to round so that the quotient will be an even number; the sequences in table three below illustrate how to do this.
+One way to resolve this is to choose, in the halfway case, one of the sixteen options in tables 1A-B above.
+Another way is to round so that the quotient will be an even number; the sequences in table 4 below illustrate how to do this.
 Highlighted are the halfway cases:

 quadrant 1